thomsn/WebLeaf/README.md

 #### HTML DOM Tree Leaf Structure Identification Python Package
 Websites are generally built as a composition of components.
 If you understand the structure of a given website then you can better understand the data within it.
-WebLeaf helps you classify elements within the DOM tree by creating a set representation of an element's neighbors.
-This set can then be used to develop robust data scraping logic.
+WebLeaf helps you classify elements within the DOM tree by creating a dict representation of an element's neighbors.
+This dict can then be used to develop robust data scraping logic.
 WebLeaf is an alternative to CSS selectors and XPaths which can often fail.

 ### Install